 HR has an extremely important role to play and a responsibility to maintain a workplace free of bullying.
 Not only is it an obligation for HR, but it makes for a much more productive and enjoyable place to work when these behaviors can be prevented or stopped as soon as they are reported.
 Employees will feel more valued and respected when they know that their employer is committed to providing a safe and professional environment for their workers.
 Now, how can you start curing this?

 Most countries do have laws against workplace bullying.
 For example, in the United States, there are projects like The Healthy Workplace Bill to try and protect the employees.

 The problem is that even though we have laws protecting against these toxic actions, most times it is not enough.
-Unfortunately, HR departments too often turn a blind eye to issues like this.
+Unfortunately, HR departments may go unaware of warning signals and the problems caused by workplace bullying.

 What can you do about mobbing?

 In order to prevent mobbing at work, it’s important to know exactly where and how to take action.
 You can start by adopting some of the principles outlined in this list, “The four B’s of Bullying”: